-So my go-to method of mixing up face powder typically involves a base of cornstarch and various spices/herbs to color it.
-So my powdered makeup only includes a few ingredients that I always have in my pantry.
+So my go-to method of mixing up face powder typically involves a base of cornstarch and various spices to color it.
+My powdered makeup only includes a few ingredients that I always have in my pantry.

 If you need something heavier to cover blemishes or more obvious skin imperfections, this is probably not what you’re after.
-But if you want a sheer powder, this is what I use:
+But if you want a light, sheer powder, this is what I use:

-Face Powder Recipe
+Homemade Face Powder Recipe

 Now I have no sensitivities to any of these natural ingredients.
 Of course you’ll want to be aware of your own skin sensitivities to determine if this is right for you.
-I love it!
+But I love it!

 - 1 Tablespoon Cornstarch